A perfect case of casting pearls before swine

 ISLAMABAD: Answers to NAB’s questionnaire by former finance minister Miftah Ismail, who is the next target of NAB after the arrest of Shahid Khaqan Abbasi in LNG Terminal case, were like casting pearls before swine as the Bureau’s subsequent actions proved that it could not understand what Miftah tried to explain.

-Going through the questions of NAB and answers given by Miftah, yet again reinforces the impression about the serious deficiency of NAB in technical knowhow of the subject.
-Interestingly, Miftah is being followed by the NAB for decisions which he insisted were taken either before him or by a board of independent members and involve no violation of law and rules and despite getting the deal at the best possible price.
+Going through the Questions of NAB and answers given by Miftah, yet again reinforces the impression about the serious deficiency of NAB in technical knowhow of the subject.
+Interestingly Miftab is being followed by the NAB for decisions, which he insisted were taken either before him or by a board of independent members and involve no violation of law and rules and despite getting the deal in the best possible price.

 Q. Have you ever noticed engagement of QED Consultant in any project of SSGC before engagement in LNG Terminal in 2013?